+In each of the modes, we have a non-zero average electric field, but as they are out of phase with each other, the average resulting electric field is zero.
+According to the classical interpretation of interference, such a field would be undetectable but, according to Glauber's theory~\cite{Glauber1963}, it is detectable, in the sense that it will induce a non-trivial dynamics for the sensor/atom.
+This can be easily explained using the description in terms of bright and dark states, since such state can be written in the form $\ket{\Upsilon} = \left[ \ket{\psi_0^0} - \sqrt{2}\ket{\psi_0^1} + \left(\ket{ \psi_0^2} - \ket{\psi_2^2} \right)/\sqrt{2} \right]/2$, which shows a projection onto the detectable subspace of bright states.

-A key experiment in evidencing the wave nature of light is the Young slit experiment or, equivalently, the Mach-Zehnder interferometer.
-The fundamental result is that both classical and single-photon coherent sources produce the same fringe pattern, despite the very different natures of these fields, and despite the latter source is composed of a single quantum of energy.
-To revisit this experiment using the collective basis, one can consider, in the far field limit, two equal-weight light modes, as previously.
-Without loss of generality, we assume that the waves with wave vectors $\textbf{k}_1$ and $\textbf{k}_2$, with $|\textbf{k}_1|=|\textbf{k}_2|=k$, reach the two slits with the same phase.
-Then, $kr_1$ and $kr_2$ are the phases acquired by the respective fields when propagating from slits 1 and 2, respectively, until the detection point (see Fig.~\ref{fig:ladder}).
+A key phenomenon for evidencing the wave nature of light comes from Young's double-slit experiment.
+The fundamental result is that both classical and single-photon coherent sources produce the same fringe pattern, despite the very different nature of these fields \cite{feynman1965feynman, kocsis2011observing, aspden2016video, luo2024young}.
+To revisit this experiment using the collective basis, one can consider two equally weighted light modes emerging from two slits and in the far-field limit.
+Without loss of generality, we assume both waves with wave vectors $\textbf{k}_1$ (mode $a$) and $\textbf{k}_2$ (mode $b$), with $|\textbf{k}_1|=|\textbf{k}_2|=k$.
+Then, $\textbf{k}_1\cdot\textbf{r}_1$ and $\textbf{k}_2\cdot\textbf{r}_2$, with $\textbf{r}_i$ the vector connecting the $i^\text{th}$ slit with the sensor position, are the phases acquired by the respective fields when propagating from slits 1 and 2, respectively, to the detection point (see Fig.~\ref{fig:ladder}).